ivo-/bund/README.md

 - *A lot of boilerplate*

 And we believe that the primary reason for this the indirect state transition approach trough actions.
-While useful in many ways, it lead to many problems related to a lot of boilerplate or complexity in following the data flow.
+While useful in many ways, it lead to problems related to a lot of boilerplate or complexity in following the data flow.
 In `bund` we believe that state transitions should be performed directly, but actions should be emitted for the cases where they can be beneficial.
 They